FREE Newsletter

 When is there intestacy?

 A person will die intestate where he or she has left no effective will to dispose of his or her estate, or has made a will that does not dispose of a part of the property of the estate.
-The estate of a deceased person may be wholly or partly intestate.
-A partial intestate estate occurs when only parts of a deceased's assets are disposed of by their will.
+The estate of a deceased person may be wholly or partially intestate.
+A partial intestate estate occurs when only parts of a deceased’s assets are disposed of by their will.

 • Dies without having executed a valid will; or